hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 # HP Helion OpenStack&#174;: Configuring your Helion network securely

-The Helion OpenStack Commercial release has many built-in security controls, but the customer must take responsibility for configuring the network devices which integrate Helion services into an existing data center environment.
+The Helion OpenStack Commercial release has many built-in security controls, but you must take responsibility for configuring the network devices which integrate Helion services into an existing data center environment.

 Secure configuration includes defining firewall rules at the edge of the Helion deployment to protect against external abuse as well as defining router rules within the Helion deployment to protect against insider abuse or error.